 —Emma Rooney, Blooming Caravan

-As Rooney points out, the multiple benefits of time in nature (such as stress reduction) are recognized by the Canadian Medical Association.
+As Rooney points out, the multiple benefits of time in nature (such as stress reduction) are recognized by the Canadian Medical Association, which endorses PaRx, Canada’s national nature prescription program.
+Physicians can prescribe time in nature, including practices such as forest bathing.
 She also likes that forest bathing can be tweaked for varying fitness and ability levels, making it “a really accessible practice for quite a diverse group.”

 The concept: Activities in and around water allow participants to relax, brush up on watercraft skills and revel in nature.